forseti-security/forseti-security/README.md

 * Scanner - scans GCP resource policies for violations.
 * Enforcer - fixes policy violations found from the scanner.

+This README guides you on how to run Forseti Security locally or on your own infrastructure.
+If you'd like to use [Cloud Deployment Manager](https://cloud.google.com/deployment-manager/) to manage your GCP deployment of Forseti Security, please refer to the [deployment manager README](/deployment-templates/README.md).

 # Prerequisites